acidanthera/WhateverGreen/Manual/FAQ.en.md

 - _How to change my GPU model?_
 The controller kext (e.g. AMD6000Controller) replaces GPU model with a generic name (e.g. AMD Radeon HD 6xxx) if it performs the initialisation on its own.
 Injecting the properties and disabling this will break connector autodetect, and therefore is quite not recommended.
 WhateverGreen attempts to automatically detect the GPU model name if it is unspecified.
 If the autodetected model name is not valid (for example, in case of a fake device-id or a new GPU model) please provide a correct one via `model` property.
 All the questions about automatic GPU model detection correctness should be addressed to [The PCI ID Repository](http://pci-ids.ucw.cz).
 In special cases you may submit a [patch](https://github.com/vit9696/WhateverGreen/pulls) for [kern_model.cpp](https://github.com/vit9696/WhateverGreen/blob/master/WhateverGreen/kern_model.cpp).
 GPU model name is absolutely unimportant for GPU functioning.

+- _How should I read EFI driver version?_
+This value is by WhateverGreen for debugging reasons.
+For example, WEAD-102-2017-08-03 stands for WhateverGreen with automatic frame (i.e. RadeonFramebuffer), debug version 1.0.2 compiled on 03.08.2017.
+Third letter can also be F for fake frame, and B for invalid data.
+Fourth letter could be R for release builds.

 - _What to do when my GPU does not wake until I start typing on the keyboard?_
 If this bothers you, either wait a bit longer or try adding `darkwake=0` boot argument.